 Viewfinder and screen?

-As I started to use the camera I soon realized all the drive modes I use were right on the drive dial.
+As I started to get more familiar with the camera, I realized all the drive modes I use were right on the drive dial.
 I was familiar with ae bracketing on my M6 but not at this level.
 The x-t3 allows me to bracket up to 7 images each at 3 ev apart.
 Just the idea of all that dynamic range makes me giddy.

 Other modes that I am not so familiar with is focus stacking, panoramic mode, sport finder mode, boost mode, and more.
 The camera has many more settings but to list them all would make this article run on forever.
 Just know that this camera is very versatile.
 It takes some time to find everything and tweak it but once you are set up the camera it is a pleasure to use.